 How to apply for a halls of residence parking permit

-Applications for Autumn 2017 will be available from 1 August 2017.
-The scheme is not ‘first come, first served’; it operates on a needs-based criteria model, so applications should be submitted by Friday 25 August 2017.
-All application forms will be processed from 25 August 2017 and you will be informed about the outcome by Monday 11 September 2017.
-If you have been successful in obtaining a permit you can collect it from the Student Centre on Welcome Weekend.
-Should you need to speak to someone in relation to residential car parking please contact email@example.com.
+Applications for Spring 2018 is now available for download on the right hand side under the downloads section.
+The scheme is not ‘first come, first served’; it operates on a needs-based criteria model, so applications should be submitted by Friday 15th December 2017.
+All application forms will be processed from 15th December 2017 and you will be informed about the outcome by Friday 22nd December 2017.
+If you have been successful in obtaining a permit you can collect it from the Welcome Building, Park Campus from 3rd January onwards.
+Should you need to speak to someone in relation to residential car parking please contact firstname.lastname@example.org.

-Please note that if you were successful for the Autumn term this does not guarantee that you will be successful for the Spring term.
+Please note that if you were successful for the Spring term this does not guarantee that you will be successful for the Summer term.